 On the other hand, the traditional mechanics could love the smell of a breakdown.
 They know that they have become indispensable specialists in the trade—they are assured of a stable job every time a fix is needed.
 So, the vicious cycle goes on and on, and the aftermath of which is immense amount of waste: man hours, production time, opportunity lost, and ballooning maintenance expense.

-But with the adoption and adaptation of Total Productive Maintenance, the vicious cycle has come to an end.
-Today, Total Productive Maintenance. builds on the classical Japanese concepts of autonomous maintenance with process mapping for cross-functional duties.
+But with the adoption and adaptation of TPM, the vicious cycle has come to an end.
+Today, TPM. builds on the classical Japanese concepts of autonomous maintenance with process mapping for cross-functional duties.

 Coupled with the right tools and training, T P M equips the operators the necessary skills to address mechanical or equipment-related issues.
 Calling the engineers and mechanics is no longer necessary since operators are already prepared and confident in dealing with the problems.